Nuon (DVD technology): Homebrew development

-During late 2001, VM Labs released a homebrew SDK which allowed people to be able to program apps/games for their Nuon system.
+In late 2001, VM Labs released an SDK which allowed developers to program apps/games for their Nuon system.
 Only the Samsung DVD-N501/DVDN504/DVDN505 and RCA DRC300N/DRC480N can load homebrew games.

 Some homebrew titles have been created for or ported to Nuon.
 They are not commercially available and require the user to burn the material to a Nuon-compatible CD-R.